agentasteriski/DiffTrainer/README.md

 - I do not want users relying on something like that as part of the main branch
 - I also do not want to try to put auto-management back
 - absolutely no way am I releasing a main version where the user has to manually select the right environment again. we had that briefly and none of y'all remembered to use the export env.
+- UPDATE 6/19/26: OH MY GOD IT'S FINALLY GETTING FIXED. the merge is upon us once more
 - this was supposed to be prep for v3 but that was supposed to happen months ago and yet here we are

 ### on environment management and .bats